TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/10-Outlook/1-Creating-an-extension-with-the-kickstarter.rst

 Concept
 -------

-The modelling of the domain model of an extension is the core functionality of the Etbase Kickstarter.
+The modelling of the domain model of an extension is the core functionality of the Extbase Kickstarter.
 In a graphical user interface the new domian objects are created, with performing properties and methods and applying the relations between the domain objects.